andrewlock/NetEscapades.EnumGenerators/README.md

 dotnet add package NetEscapades.EnumGenerators
 ```

-This will bring in two packages, _NetEscapades.EnumGenerators_ which contains the source generator, and _NetEscapades.EnumGenerators.Attributes_ which contains the marker attribute `[EnumExtensions]`.
+This will bring in the _NetEscapades.EnumGenerators_ package.
+This contains the source generator, which automatically adds a marker attribute, `[EnumExtensions]`, to your project.

 To use the generator, add the `[EnumExtensions]` attribute to an enum.
 For example: